JustinBirchard/boot-game/README.md

 # boot-game
 ### Boot is a sci-fi text game about a small robot trying to navigate the galaxy.
+### Create your custom bot, explore the Whisp, make friends along the way. ###
+Features RPG and Survival mechanics with an original narrative.
+An "open-world" style of game play allows for the player to complete the game in a variety of ways.

-Version 0.97 tested using Windows 10, VS Code, and Python 3.8.5 64-bit (conda)
+_Version 0.97 tested using Windows 10, VS Code, and Python 3.8.5 64-bit (conda)_

 **To run the game:** Open the 'boot-game' folder in VS Code and run 'boot-game.py'.
 Python 3.8 or later is recommended.